wimute/CommandLineParser/README.md

   on command line.
   If you skip the defaultVal, then the return value will be wrapped into an `Option[A]`.

-For all non-option parameters on the command line you can use the function "parameters" from CmdLineParser.
+For all non-option parameters on the command line you can use the function `parameters` from CmdLineParser.

     parameters( "<aString> <aString> ...", "Strings to echo", _.foreach( string => println ( string ) ) )

-If you want to get the generated program help just call the help function on CmdLineParser
+If you want to get the generated program help just call the `help` function from CmdLineParser

     println( clp.help )